Department of Taxation and Finance

 If you are a resident of New York State for personal income tax purposes and also deemed a resident of a province of Canada for income tax purposes under its law, no credit is allowed if the Canadian province allows a credit against its tax for the total resident tax paid to New York State.

-If you claimed a prior-year resident credit for taxes paid to a province of Canada, and in the current year’s federal credit computation you used the provincial tax carried over (federal Form 1116, line 10), you must complete Form IT-112-C for the purpose of the addback, even though no current-year New York State credit is claimed.
+If you claimed a prior-year resident credit for taxes paid to a province of Canada, and in the current year’s federal credit calculation you used the provincial tax carried over (federal Form 1116, line 10), you must complete Form IT-112-C for the purpose of the addback, even though no current-year New York State credit is claimed.

 If you make the federal Election To Claim the Foreign Tax Credit Without Filing Form 1116, as explained in the instructions for federal Form 1116, complete Form IT-112-C using the amounts that you would have entered on Form 1116 if you had been required to file it.